-Banks feeling the pinch with big approval delays: how digital onboarding and banking automation can relieve the pressure
+Banks feeling the pinch with big approval delays

 In the first half of 2021, Australians have experienced a major bottleneck in loan application approvals.
 Lenders continue to struggle as a hot residential property market fuels consumer demand, and as businesses seek to finance a strong recovery post COVID.